dominikh/go-tools/unused/README.md

 - When running _unused_ on multiple packages, it will first try to check them all at once, because that's faster.
-If any of the packages doesn't compile, however, _unused_ will check each package individually.
+If any of the packages don't compile, however, _unused_ will check each package individually.

   The first step can, depending on the number of packages, use a lot